-Table 1: Pentarch Forestry cladding and exterior lining species that can be used in various bushfire prone zones Source: Australian Standard AS 3959 and NSW Rural Fire Service
+Table 1: Pentarch Forestry cladding species that can be used in various bushfire prone zones Source: Australian Standard AS 3959 and NSW Rural Fire Service

-Bushfire Attack Level (BAL) BAL-LOW BAL-12.5 BAL-19 BAL-29 NSW Blackbutt, Ironbark, Spotted Gum, Blackbutt, Ironbark (Red only), Blackbutt, Ironbark (Red only), Blackbutt, Ironbark (Red only), Tallowwood, Spotted Gum, Tallowwood Spotted Gum, Tallowwood Spotted Gum, Tallowwood Rest of Australia Blackbutt, Ironbark, Spotted Gum, Blackbutt, Ironbark, Spotted Gum, Blackbutt, Ironbark, Spotted Gum, Blackbutt, Ironbark (Red only), Tallowwood, Tallowwood, Tallowwood, Spotted Gum, Tallowwood
+Bushfire Attack Level (BAL) BAL-LOW BAL-12.5 BAL-19 BAL-29 BAL-29 NSW Blackbutt, Ironbark, Spotted Gum, Blackbutt, Ironbark (Red only), Blackbutt, Ironbark (Red only), Blackbutt, Ironbark (Red only), Turpentine Spotted Gum, Turpentine Spotted Gum, Turpentine Spotted Gum, Turpentine Rest of Australia Blackbutt, Ironbark, Spotted Gum, Blackbutt, Ironbark, Spotted Gum, Blackbutt, Ironbark, Spotted Gum, Blackbutt, Ironbark (Red only), Turpentine Turpentine Turpentine Spotted Gum, Turpentine

-1.3.6 DURABILITY AND TERMITE RESISTANCE
+1.3.5 DURABILITY AND TERMITE RESISTANCE

-All timber species used to make Pentarch Australian hardwood cladding and lining are durable timbers species that have an above ground durability rating of Class 1, as well as being naturally termite resistant.
-For long life in external and interior applications any lyctus susceptible sapwood present in the cladding boards is preservative treated to H3 hazard level.
+All timber species used to make Pentarch Forestry Australian hardwood cladding are durable timbers species that have an above ground durability rating of Class 1, as well as being naturally termite resistant4.
+For long life in external and interior applications any lyctus susceptible sapwood present in the cladding boards is preservative treated to H3 hazard level5.

-1.3.7 FIRE RESISTANCE PROPERTIES FOR USE IN CLASS 2 TO 9 BUILDINGS
+1.3.6 FIRE RESISTANCE PROPERTIES FOR USE IN CLASS 2 TO 9 BUILDINGS

-Australian hardwoods have natural fire resistance properties which allows their use as exterior cladding and interior linings in many locations in these types of building under the deemed-to-satisfy (DtS) provisions of the NCC.
+Australian hardwoods have natural fire resistance properties which allows their use as exterior cladding in many locations in these types of building under the deemed-to-satisfy (DtS) provisions of the NCC.

-Pentarch Australian timber cladding meets NCC deemed-to-satisfy requirements for use as cladding or interior linings in many locations within multi-residential, commercial and public buildings

-NCC Volume One has specific deemed-to-satisfy provisions for fire resistance requirements for all materials used in Class 2 - 9 buildings, such as multi-residential apartments, commercial, retail industrial and public buildings.
+Pentarch Forestry Australian timber cladding meets NCC deemedto-satisfy requirements for use as cladding in many locations within multi-residential, commercial and public buildings NCC Volume One has specific deemed-to-satisfy provisions for fire resistance requirements for all materials used in Class 2 - 9 buildings, such as multi-residential apartments, commercial, retail industrial and public buildings.
 These requirements are separate from those required for building in bushfire-prone areas.
 Fire properties are dealt with in two ways: specific requirements under NCC Provision C1.10 Fire Hazard Properties or a requirement to be non-combustible.
 In all cases, if there are no solutions using the deemed-to-satisfy provisions, an alternative solution can be used to comply with building regulations.